 The chart content table view cell is a full-width view that provides a visual representation of one or more datasets.

-While it is visually similar to the chart floorplan, there are two major differences:
+While it is visually similar to the chart pattern, there are two major differences:

-1) The chart content table view cell is placed within the content area of another floorplan, whereas the chart floorplan is a stand-alone entity.
+1) The chart content table view cell is placed within the content area of a screen, whereas the chart pattern is a stand-alone entity.

-2) The chart content table view cell does not support interactions at this time (for example, selecting values, filtering data, toggling between chart and table views, and so on) whereas the chart floorplan offers interaction.
+2) The chart content table view cell does not support interactions at this time (for example, selecting values, filtering data, and so on) whereas the chart pattern offers interaction.